-BTM storage may be another way to reduce loading on circuits within the Paso Robles DPA, and thereby avoid potential future forecasted substation overloads.
-BTM storage would be metered at the building-level, and could be owned and/or operated by either the building owner or a third party provider.
-In particular, because (1) the projected DPA overload in 2026 is relatively minor (roughly 4 MW); (2) there are numerous potential developers bidding into PG&E requests for offers of energy storage and preferred resources, (3) there are numerous commercial and industrial parcels in target storage areas, and (4) PG&E has the flexibility to either own BTM resources or procure them with third-party contracts, BTM storage is a potentially viable option to address the Distribution Objective of the Proposed Project.
-In addition, to the extent BTM storage is sited by customers on customer-owned parcels, this would reduce or eliminate the need for the utility to obtain rights to a particular parcel of land.
-Table 3-9 provides a summary of Kevala's preliminary analysis of BTM storage potential on Paso Robles distribution circuits.
+BTM solar and battery storage (i.e., "BTM resources") adoption also could may be another way to-reduce loading on circuits within the Paso Robles DPA, and thereby avoid potential future forecasted substation overloads.
+BTM resources storage would be metered at the building-level, and could be owned and/or operated by either the building owner or a third party provider.
+In particular, because (1) the projected DPA overload in 2026 is relatively minor (roughly 4 MW over 10 years); (2) there are numerous potential developers bidding into PG&E requests for offers of energy storage and preferred resources, (3) there are numerous commercial and industrial parcels in target storage areas, and (4) PG&E has the flexibility to either own BTM resources or procure them with third-party contracts, BTM solar and storage is a potentially viable option to address the Distribution Objective of the Proposed Project.
+In addition, to the extent BTM resources are storage is sited by customers on customer-owned parcels, this would reduce or eliminate the need for the utility to obtain rights to a particular parcel of land.